JohanpG/Node_JS_MasterClass_Homework/Homework_1/README.md

 # Homework #1

-This contains create a simple "Hello World" API.
+This contains a simple "Hello World" API.
 Meaning:

 1. It should be a RESTful JSON API that listens on a port of your choice.